Noah11012/sdl-image-wrapper/README.md

 ### Usage

 When using SDLImageWrapper you must ensure that SDL2 is initialized and that also SDL2_image is initialized.
+The constructor and `open_image()` will throw an `SDLImageWrapperException` if an error occurred.
+If a call to `render_image()` results in an error, an `SDLImageWrapperException` will also be thrown.

 ```c
 #include <iostream>